 3. Get leaned at a 30-degree angle 1,000 feet above the city at TILT.

 4. Fire up your imagination at a summer kids’ show at Chicago Shakespeare Theater.

 5. See the real 1966, 1989 and 2005 Batmobiles at Volo Auto Museum in Volo, Illinois.

 6. Devour a bowl of frozen custard that’s made right before your eyes at Scooter’s.

 7. Fly a kite on Cricket Hill at Montrose Harbor.

 8. Jam out at a Concerts for Kids kindie rock show in the fall and winter at Beat Kitchen.

-10. Gather berries at a U-Pick farm, like Pick at Garden Patch Farms in Homer Glen.
+10. Gather berries at a U-Pick farm, like one from our story Berry Blast!
+U-Pick Farms Near Chicago.